BranchMetrics/react-native-branch-deep-linking-attribution/examples/README.md

 ### [testbed_native_ios]

 This app illustrates how to integrate the react-native-branch SDK into a React Native component within an existing native iOS app using the React, react-native-branch and Branch-SDK pods from node_modules.

+### General note on NPM vs yarn

+Note when using `npm install` it will be necessary first to modify the react-native-branch requirement in package.json from `file:../..` to `^4.1.0` for any example app that has this SDK integrated.
+With [webview_tutorial] it is necessary to use `npm i --save react-native-branch` instead of `../..`.
+Direct integration from the repo causes problems with both platforms when installing from NPM.